arthur-bouton/Filters/README.md

 Or if *filters2.hh* is used, there is no separate compilation:<br />
 `$ g++ -std=c++11 test.cc -o test`

-Then, with the *tracer* program available [here](https://github.com/Bouty92/Tracer "github.com/Bouty92/Tracer"), the result can be plotted directly with:<br />
+Then, with the *tracer* program available [here](https://github.com/Bouty92/Tracer "github.com/Bouty92/Tracer"), the result can be plotted directly from a terminal with:<br />
 `$ ./test | tracer`<br />
 Or more sophisticatedly with:<br />
 `$ ./test | tracer -L input,output -T '$T_e=0.01$ s        $\omega_0=2\pi$ rad/s        $Q=0.7$' -PS`<br />